PML-UCF/pinn_corrosion_fatigue/README.md

 [![DOI](https://zenodo.org/badge/178286276.svg)](https://zenodo.org/badge/latestdoi/178286276)
-# Corrosion-fatigue Crack Propagation with Physics-informed Neural Networks
+# Python Scripts for Physics-Informed Neural Networks for Corrosion-Fatigue Prognosis

 This repository is provided for replication of results presented in the article: